Is WordPress not sending email notifications on AWS?

 - Other SMTP

 Once you’re done setting everything up with your mailer, you can come back to this post to finish fixing your AWS emails.

 3. Enable Email Logging in WordPress

-At the end of the wizard, WP Mail SMTP Pro customers will get the option to turn on email logging in the plugin.
+At the end of the wizard, WP Mail SMTP Pro customers will get the option to turn on email logging and email alerts in the plugin.

-Email logging lets you easily see monitor sent emails to see if they were delivered successfully.
+Detailed Email Logs let you easily monitor sent emails to see if they were delivered successfully.
 You can view logs in a list, or see a chart on the WordPress dashboard.